evashi94/brighttalk/README.md

 and retrieve realm info from the database by accepting POST and GET REST calls.

 ### Limitations
-This application has database credentials saved in the application.properties and an alternative external dependency service should be used to retrieve this credential otherwise it may cause security issues.
+1. This application has database credentials saved in the application.properties and an alternative external dependency service should be used to retrieve this credential otherwise it may cause security issues.
+2. No logging is implemented due to time constrain

 ### Code coverage
 - unit test line coverage: 75% classes, 83% lines